-The auctioneer began the story the crowd wanted, voice slick with oil.
+The auctioneer began, voice slick with oil and practiced reverence.
 “A true prize, fine folk!
 A pure-blood infernal specimen—strength, obedience, untouched by vice.”
-Laughter and coins clacked.
+Laughter answered him.
+Coins clacked.
 Numbers rose.

 Paimon lowered his head, the model captive—chin angled to show the clean line of his throat, shoulders relaxed to invite the eye.
-He hid the edges of himself, banked the old fire until it was only a warm breath behind his ribs.
-The sigils at his collarbone thrummed again, curious, as if they could truly tell a prince of Hell from a pawn.
+The sigils at his collarbone thrummed, curious, as if they could truly tell a prince of Hell from a pawn in a pen.

 Let them buy the lie.